More about: Grand Bazaar Tours in Istanbul

 How to get to the Grand Bazaar

-The Grand Bazaar of Istanbul is located near the Fatih district, one of Istanbul's must-see neighbourhoods, between the Beyazit and Nuruosmaniye mosques.
+The Grand Bazaar of Istanbul is located near the Fatih district, one of Istanbul's must-see neighbourhoods, between the Beyazit and Nuruosmaniye Mosques.
 The exact location is Beyazıt, Kalpakçılar Cd.
 No:22, 34126 Fatih/İstanbul, Turkey.

 What are the opening hours of the Grand Bazaar?